roadrunner-server/roadrunner-docs/beep-beep/kv.md

 `boltdb`, `redis`, `memcached` and `memory`.

-The `memory` and `boltdb` drivers do not require additional binaries and are available immediately, while the rest require separate dependencies.
+The `memory` and `boltdb` drivers do not require additional binaries and are available immediately, while the rest require additional setup.
 Please see the appropriate documentation for installing [Redis Server](https://redis.io/) and/or [Memcached Server](https://memcached.org/).